-Ontario’s Children Aid Societies work very hard to help children remain in their families.
-However when children cannot remain at home because of serious concerns about their safety and protection, they come into the care of a child welfare agency that makes every effort to give a child a family and a home.
+Ontario’s Children Aid Societies work very hard to help families care for their children.
+However when children cannot remain at home because of serious concerns about their safety and protection, they come into the care of a child welfare agency that makes every effort to find a family to care for the child until the child can return home.

-Where possible, the preferred option is to place the child with a member of the immediate or extended family or a member of the community.
+Where possible, the preferred option is to place the child with a member of the immediate or extended family or a member of the community known to the child or youth.
 If that is not possible, foster care may be the best alternative.

-Foster care is the first choice because most children's needs are best met in a family environment.
-Foster parents provide a temporary home for children who are in the care of a Children's Aid Society.
+Foster care is a good alternative option because most children's needs are best met in a family environment.
+Foster parents provide a temporary home for children who are in the care of a Children's Aid Society (CAS).
 Children may need foster care for just a few days, a week, several months or possibly years.

-Foster parents work with CAS staff as part of a team to develop a plan for each child in care.
-The ideal plan is usually to reunite a child with their family.
-Where this is not possible, the plan may include adoption or long-term foster care.
-Foster parents provide stability and a caring home that encourages a child's growth and development.
-While the legal responsibility for the child remains with the agency, foster parents play an important role in the child's daily life.
+Foster parents work with CAS staff as part of a team to develop and support a plan for each child or youth in care.
+The preferred plan is to reunite a child or youth with their family.
+Where this is not possible, the plan may include exploring alternative permanency options such as adoption, Kinship care, legal custody by a family member or foster parent or an independent living situation.
+Foster parents provide stability and a caring home that encourages a child or youth’s growth and development.
+While the legal responsibility for the child or youth remains with the agency, foster parents play an important role in the young person’s daily life.

 Who are Foster Children?